SamirNabadov/mongodb-cluster-in-vm/README.md

 ------------
 * Installed and Configured MongoDB cluster
 * Enabled Authorization
-* Configured Keyfile Authentication and Replication
+* Configured Replication and Keyfile Authentication for Replication
 * Created admin user for database